-The Social Entrepreneur Index 2020 campaign has wrapped up with the publication of the Index report, celebrating the social impact, creativity and innovation of 55 of the UK’s most inspiring social entrepreneurs.
+The Social Entrepreneur Index campaign celebrates the social impact, creativity and innovation of the UK’s most inspiring social entrepreneurs.

-A further 19 individuals are highlighted as “ones to watch” – the judges felt in the coming year these are entrepreneurs that will be making a significant impact.
+Further individuals were also highlighted as “ones to watch” – the judges felt in the coming year these are entrepreneurs that will be making a significant impact.